Cyber Security expert

 Genuine, authentic, uncompromised spaces to share ideas, solutions, concerns, experiences bound together by common values will allow us to transition into this new paradigm with ease and grace.

 The COVID-19 pandemic and the government’s rush to push out their surveillance solution in the form of the CovidSafe application has highlighted a dire, dystopian future predicted in George Orwell’s novel, 1984.
-In 2020 we are now faced with the reality of that fictitious story as the State exerts excessive control upon the population above and beyond reasonable measures all people expect under these extraordinary times we are living through.
+We are now faced with the reality of that fictitious story as the State exerts excessive control upon the population above and beyond reasonable measures all people expect under these extraordinary times we are living through.

 What has been deeply highlighted as a consequence is the lack of safeguards against our democracy as we slide into tyrannical rule.